mmazzarolo/the-starter-app/01-project-setup/README.md

 # Part 1: Project setup

-The entire focus of the tutorial will be on writing the code, so the project setup will be quick, a bit opinionanted and (hopefully) painless: we're going to use [Create React Native App] and [TypeScript].
+I wanted this tutorial to be focused on writing the code, so the project setup will be quick, a bit opinionanted and (hopefully) painless: we're going to use [Create React Native App] and [TypeScript].

 ### Create React Native App